6 Operations

 Good punctuality and regularity are important requirements for Bane NOR’s and the railway undertakings’ reputations and financial situations and are a crucial requirement for achieving the best possible capacity utilisation.

 One crucial requirement for good punctuality is that agreed planning requirements must be met – see Chapter 4.2.1.1.
-This is particularly important in the Eastern Norway region and in the vicinity of Bergen, Stavanger and Trondheim, where there is heavy railway traffic and a high level of rail networkThe rail network managed by Bane NOR, which is the entire Norwegian rail network. capacity utilisation.
+This is particularly important in the Eastern Norway region and in the vicinity of Bergen, Stavanger and Trondheim, where there is heavy railway traffic and a high level of rail network rail networkThe rail network managed by Bane NOR, which is the entire Norwegian rail network. capacity utilisation.
 This must be taken into consideration in the short-term route planning.

 Critical delays in a capacity context will vary according to the different line sections and depend on a number of factors such as distances between passing loops, the length of passing loops, the type of safety installation, as well as capacity utilisation and technical requirements for routes.
 Of the above causes related to technical requirements for routes, critical delays in the Oslo area are defined as delays in excess of three minutes.